Document Requests

 What They Want:

-- Pay stubs from specific period
+- Pay stubs from a specific quarter or period

 - W-2 forms